 Diagnosis and Treatment

 It can be hard to diagnose tularemia because the symptoms can be similar to other diseases.
 Your doctor will test you to confirm the bacteria is present.
-She may also order a chest X-ray to check for signs of pneumonia.
+They may also order a chest X-ray to check for signs of pneumonia.

 Treatment usually involves antibiotics, either injected or by mouth.
 If you have complications like pneumonia or meningitis, you’ll also need treatment for these conditions.
 Usually people who have had tularemia become immune to it, but some people get it more than once.